learn-co-curriculum/command_line_castle_code_along/README.md

 We have to enter the tavern in order to ask for directions to the castle.
 We don't want to be rude and just stand outside and shout, so let's `cd tavern`.

 Let's create a wise man who can answer our questions.
-We're going to create a file now, and enter his directions into the file. `Touch` is the command to create a file.
+We're going to create a file now, and enter his directions into the file. `touch` is the command to create a file.
 We'll enter `touch wiseman.txt`.
 `ls` will prove the wiseman has been created.

 Now we need to open the text file we created, `open wiseman.txt`.